Wendyauran/FinalProjectAlpha_OlistEcommerce/README.md

 * Most customers purchase only once
 * Repeat buying is very low
 * Retention rate is below 1%
-* Review score is strongly affected by delivery performance
 * Campaigns are not yet behavior-based

 Without behavioral segmentation, marketing and retention efforts are less effective and inefficient.